X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 * Disables the interrupt sources on the VERA, VIA#1, VIA#2, and YM2151
 * Sets the values and data direction of the IEC pins on VIA#1 to defaults
 * Sets the VIA#1 timer T1 reload value to max ($FFFF) and puts it into freerunning mode for use as an entropy source
-* Sets up the VERA for VBLANK interrupts
+* Sets up the VERA for VSYNC interrupts

 ---